 Deployment decision.

-• … and commit to do risk assessment during deployment, before pushing major changes and otherwise at least every 3 months (to account for improvements in fine-tuning, scaffolding, plugins, prompting, etc.), and commit to implement particular safety practices or partially undeploy dangerous models if risks appear.
+- … and commit to do risk assessment during deployment, before pushing major changes and otherwise at least every 3 months (to account for improvements in fine-tuning, scaffolding, plugins, prompting, etc.), and commit to implement particular safety practices or partially undeploy dangerous models if risks appear.
+Score: 50%.
+The FSF says “We are aiming to evaluate our models every 6x in effective compute and for every 3 months of fine-tuning progress.”
+A DeepMind senior staff member says the 3-month condition includes during deployment.
+(The FSF is all qualified by “We aim to have this initial framework implemented by early 2025.”)

 Release method.